Xpertians/oslili/README.md

+# DEPRECATION NOTICE:
+This project has been deprecated in favor of https://github.com/oscarvalenzuelab/semantic-copycat-oslili/

 # OSLiLi - Open Source License Identification Library

 Open Source License Identification Library is an experimental code, that use Scikit-learn to implement a Multinomial Naive Bayes classifier trained with SPDX data to identify Open Source Licenses.
 This should be consider as a proof of concept for identify Open Source licenses using Machine Learning.